kissgyorgy/my-stars/README.md

 - [betty200744/ultimate-go](https://github.com/betty200744/ultimate-go) - This repo contains my notes on working with Go and computer systems.
 - [99designs/gqlgen](https://github.com/99designs/gqlgen) - go generate based graphql server library
 - [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
 It can be used both as an embedded Go library and as a language-independent service.
+- [redpanda-data/console](https://github.com/redpanda-data/console) - Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
+Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer groups, and exploring real-time data with time-travel debugging.
 - [openservicemesh/osm](https://github.com/openservicemesh/osm) - Open Service Mesh (OSM) is a lightweight, extensible, cloud native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.
 - [pdfcpu/pdfcpu](https://github.com/pdfcpu/pdfcpu) - A PDF processor written in Go.
 - [jmoiron/sqlx](https://github.com/jmoiron/sqlx) - general purpose extensions to golang's database/sql